Skip to content

 Cross-reference validation automatically compares data points across all documents in a claim file.
 A repair invoice referencing a vehicle registration that does not match the policy details is flagged before a handler ever sees the file.

 Pattern matching identifies documents that have been submitted in other claims, even when they have been rotated, cropped, or slightly modified.
-This catches organised fraud rings that reuse document templates across multiple claims.
+This catches organized fraud rings that reuse document templates across multiple claims.

 Ready to automate your checks?